semiologic/search-reloaded/readme.txt

 == Change Log ==

+= 4.0.4 =

+- Avoid using broken WP functions

 = 4.0.3 =

 - Fix an HTML Validation issue when the plugin is combined with Fancy Excerpts